annshress/my-package/README.md

 *Note: Packagist determines the stability of your package based on the GIT tag.
 By default it will be dev.
 Thus, to require it, you'll need to specify the branch and dev like: `composer require liererkt/my-first-package:dev-main`.
 For instance, the command `git tag v1.0.0` will mark your branch as stable.*

-# Part 2 - A more advanced package
+# Assignment - Build Your Own Package

 While we have a simple package created, we can do a lot more with it.
 For the sake of this tutorial, we will modify our existing package to be a simple PHP wrapper for the OpenWeatherAPI.
+Based on the following requirements, create your own more complex package.

-## Objective
+## Requirements

 Create a PHP wrapper for the OpenWeatherAPI that has the following features:
 - [ ] A client that can be used to make `getCurrentWeather` requests to the OpenWeatherAPI.
 - [ ] Model classes for OpenWeather request/response objects.
+  - [ ] WeatherDay
+  - [ ] Location

+By the end of the assignment, you should have three classes (or similar classes):
+ * OpenWeatherClient
+ * WeatherDay
+ * Location

+*Note, it is recommended to follow the class diagram below (though this is not required)*

 ## Class Diagram
 ![Class Diagram](assets/Package-Diagram.svg)